Home Blogs Rebalance Rationale of Windmill Capital smallcases

 1. Siemens The company was included in the Infra Tracker smallcase.
 One of the major triggers for us is the potential it holds to benefit from the upcoming capex by cement and metal players.
 The fresh cycle of capex is just beginning to be announced by several infrastructure players, given the consolidation in the sector.
 Siemens stands to be a major beneficiary with a robust order book and diverse segment mix.

 2. Ambuja Cements – The company was excluded from the Infra Tracker and Rising Rural Demand smallcase.
 The major trigger behind this decision was the acquisition by the Adani Group and the subsequent open offer.
-The problem with open offer is that since the offer is usually at a premium to the market price, most of the upside is captured during that time and the price usually plummets once the offer window closes.
+The problem with the open offer is that since the offer is usually at a premium to the market price, most of the upside is captured during that time and the price usually plummets once the offer window closes.
 To avoid this possibility of price erosion from our investors’ portfolio, we took the decision to drop it.

 3. Wipro – The company was excluded from the IT Tracker smallcase.
 We have had a close watch on Wipro’s trajectory, given we had identified growth issues, a couple of quarters before.
 The company has been grappling with weak revenue growth and unconfident margin guidance by management.